shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “You didn’t even try to rebuild it yourself!
 Where are all the bricks at?
 Do you expect me to move them myself?”

 “That’s your job, right?”
-Mudrich contested.
+Mudrich contested, holding her nose.

 “Mudrich.
 You did this, you help.”
 Nephalie pointed to all the bricks.
 “Move them.”